senisioi/rolegal/README.md

 <br>

 <a name="usage"></a>
-## Usage
+### Usage

-To use the spacy language model right away, install the released version:
+To use the spaCy language model right away, install the released version:
 ```bash
 pip install ro-legal-fl
 ```